plepe/OpenStreetBrowser/README.md

 You are welcome to send pull requests via Github!

 ### Category definition
 There are currently two types of categories: `index` (for sub categories) and `overpass` (for OpenStreetMap data, loaded via an Overpass API request).
-Each of them is defined via a JSON structure.
+Each of them is defined via a JSON (old) or YAML (recommended) structure.
 They can be combined into a single file.

 Check out the [tutorial](./doc/Tutorial.md)!